Lessons from Master Networkers

 How networking can work for you and be fun as well

-I’ve written before about how networking doesn’t work… And I remain convinced that much networking is wasted time.
+I’ve written before about how networking doesn’t work… And I remain convinced that much networking is wasted time, from a marketing perspective at any rate.

-But developing our businesses still means continuously meeting new people, new suppliers, new referral sources, new clients.
+But developing and marketing our businesses still means continuously meeting new people, new suppliers, new referral sources, new clients.
 Obviously, networking is still one of the most effective ways to do so.

 But there’s networking and there’s networking.